jermoef/uchicago-ukb/README.md

 - `-r/--rows <N>`: number of rows of a csv file to read in at a time (in cases where memory is limited).
 Defaults to 10000.
 - `-t/--target <path/to/output/directory/>`: specify directory to create folder for extracted phenotype files.
 Defaults to current directory that the command is being issued in.
 - `-v/--verbose`: print intermediate outputs for debugging purposes
+- `--missing-code`: set missing code to be used for NA values in phenotype files (e.g. -9, NA, na).
+Default NA.

 #### Sample Calls
 Looks for and outputs files in `./tests/` directory